zulfiqarjunejo/logman/worklog.md

 - [x] Mock the models
 - [ ] Unit test the log handler
 - [ ] Refactor the log handler according the Uncle Bob's book
+- [ ] Calculate & show diff of expected and obtained in tests